Aviation Risk Management Is a Cyclical Process

 If there is one universal problem in aviation safety management systems, it is resistance to change.
 It is for this reason that most safety programs take 3-5 years to reach full SMS implementation.
 An aviation SMS has no immediate guarantee for success.
 This is a process and people resist change.
 They have been performing the same behaviors for so long that new processes unsettle their emotional state.
-When management asks employees to do something differently that they are accustomed to doing, and doing it well (in their eyes), the employee is apt to question the reasoning.
+When management asks employees to do something different than they are accustomed to doing and doing it well (in their eyes), the employee is apt to question the reasoning.

 Similarly, ongoing implementation of mitigating risk controls is usually a delicate matter.
 Implementation means "change."

 Change is always delicate for two primary reasons:

 - As said, it can have adverse effects on employees; and